 Use the insured-burst bytes parameter to set the upper bound on the nonsharable bandwidth that the LAN flow is permitted to use in bursts, that is, the amount by which traffic on the LAN flow is permitted to exceed the insured rate (see insured-rate).
-The range is 0-64,000.
-In the default profile, this parameter is set to 0 bytes.
-It must be less than the max-burst parameter.
+The range is 0-64,000 bytes.
+The default value is 0 bytes.
+This value cannot exceed the value of the max-burst parameter.